-Consulting with your physician is a great way to find out what options are available and how to go about starting your coffee quitting routine.
+Consulting with your physician is a great way to determine what options are available and how to go about starting your coffee-quitting routine.

-A doctor will be able to tell you in-depth, which option promotes the most health benefits to you and how reducing your coffee intake will be a favorable decision for you.
+A doctor will tell you in-depth which option promotes the most health benefits to you and how reducing your coffee intake will be a favorable decision for you.

-It is your doctor who will be able to describe withdrawal symptoms and can answer any questions you may have regarding your personal health.
+Your doctor will be able to describe withdrawal symptoms and answer any questions you may have regarding your personal health.

 It is always recommended that you speak with your doctor before trying any new health routines.
-Diabetics should especially consult with their doctors before starting a new routine.
+People with diabetes should especially consult with their doctors before starting a new routine.
 This goes for any new health routine you try to cultivate.